 When talking to players about Thane’s story and characterization in ME3, it’s not uncommon to find that they have wildly different opinions.
 This is something that at first glance seems very strange.
 How can two people who have played the same game, with this same character, have such different expectations and interpretations of that character in the succeeding game?

-In Thane’s case, the disconnect results from a combination of things, one of which is the players own decisions.
-The rest comes from Thane’s ME2 game mechanics and story.
-As I’ve been developing TMv3.0, I’ve come to call this phenomenon:
+In Thane’s case, the disconnect results from a combination of things during the course of ME2: variation in player decisions, game mechanics and his personal story.
+As I’ve been developing TMv3.0, I’ve come to call this interaction:

 The Many Faces of Thane.

 One of ThaneMOD’s primary goals since its initial release has been to address Thane’s continuity issues.
 Namely, those related to his characterization and story arc between ME2 and ME3.
 This is a task that cannot be adequately done without sufficient understanding of the issues above.
 Upon investigating each, it quickly becomes clear that Thane is handled unlike all other ME2 squadmates.
 He is unique.
 Primarily due to the following five reasons:

 - He’s a love interest

 - His romance can be culminated or not

 - His “battle sleep”

 There are of course many other love interests in ME2: Garrus, Jacob, Miranda, Jack, and Tali (and, sort of, Kelly).
 It’s also possible to fail the loyalty missions of other squadmates: Zaeed, Tali, and Samara (and Miranda/Jack if you count the confrontation).
 However, it’s these mechanics along with Thane’s story that makes his situation unique.
 Namely, his terminal illness and battle sleep.

 The measure of an individual can be difficult to discern by actions alone.
 Take you, for instance.
 All this destruction… chaos.
 I was curious to see how far you’d go to find me.
 Well, here I am.